 \section{Abstract}

 We discuss a two-parameter renormalization group (RG) flow when parameters are organized in a single complex variable, $\tau$, with modular properties.
 Throughout the work we consider a special limit when the imaginary part of $\tau$ characterizing the disorder strength tends to zero.
 We argue that generalized Riemann-Thomae (gRT) function and the corresponding generalized Devil's staircase emerge naturally in a variety of physical models providing a universal behavior.
-In 1D we study the Anderson-like probe hopping in a weakly disordered lattice, recognize the origin of the gRT function in the spectral density of the probe and formulate specific RG procedure which gets mapped onto the discrete flow in the fundamental domain of the modular $SL(2,Z)$ group.
-In 2D we consider the generalization of phyllotaxis crystal model proposed by L. Levitov and suggest the explicit form of the effective potential for the probe particle propagating in the symmetric and asymmetric 2D lattice of defects.
-The corresponding RG-like dynamics in the fundamental domain of $SL(2,Z)$ for asymmetric lattices asymptotically approaches various ``metallic ratios'' (among which the ``Silver ratio'' is one of the examples).
-For a Hubbard model of particles on a ring interacting with long-ranged potentials we investigate the dependence of the ground state energy on the potential and demonstrate by combining numerical and analytical tools the emergence of the generalized Devil's staircase.
+In 1D we study the Anderson-like probe hopping in a weakly disordered lattice, recognize the origin of the gRT function in the spectral density of the probe and formulate specific RG procedure which gets mapped onto the discrete flow in the fundamental domain of the modular group $SL(2,Z)$.
+In 2D we consider the generalization of the phyllotaxis crystal model proposed by L. Levitov and suggest the explicit form of the effective potential for the probe particle propagating in the symmetric and asymmetric 2D lattice of defects.
+Analyzing the structure of RG flow equations in the vicinity of saddle points we claim emergence of BKT-like transitions at $\im\tau\to 0$.
+We show that the RG-like dynamics in the fundamental domain of $SL(2,Z)$ for asymmetric lattices asymptotically approaches the ``Silver ratio''.
+For a Hubbard model of particles on a ring interacting via long-ranged potentials we investigate the dependence of the ground state energy on the potential and demonstrate by combining numerical and analytical tools the emergence of the generalized Devil's staircase.
 Also we conjecture a bridge between a Hubbard model and a phyllotaxis.